 ◘ Fig. A-22 Vegetation profile at the Great Salt Lake (Utah, USA) with indication of chloride contents in the soil (TG) in the individual vegetation belts (modified Kearney et al. 1914, Breckle 1976).

-◘ Fig. A-23 Content of inorganic ions in the cell sap of green organs of various halophytes and non-halophytes from northern and central Afghanistan (after Breckle , 1986).
+◘ Fig. A-23 Content of inorganic ions in the cell sap of green organs of various Halophytes and Non-halophytes from Northern and Central Afghanistan (after Breckle , 1986).
 Species 1-18 are Chenopodiaceae.
-Species 1-6 are chloride halophytes, leaf or stem succulent; anion contents(Cl- + SO42-exceed cation contents (Na+ + K+).
-Species 7-12 are alkali halophytes with significantly lower inorganic anion contents, here larger amounts of organic anions are detectable in the cell sap, also clearly leaf or stem succulent.
-Species 13 - 18 are pseudo-halophytes occurring on lower salt sites and are less succulent.
+Species 1-6 are chloride halophytes, leaf or stem succulent; anion contents(Cl- + SO42-) exceed cation contents (Na+ + K+).
+Species 7-12 are Alkali halophytes with significantly lower inorganic anion contents, here larger amounts of organic anions are detectable in the cell sap, also clearly leaf or stem succulent.
+Species 13-18 are Pseudo-halophytes occurring on lower salt sites and are less succulent.
 Potassium predominates over sodium.
-Species 19-24 are non-Chenopodiaceae; 19 and 20 are sulfate halophytes, withstand some salt.
-The others are non-halophytes with low salt tolerance.
-23 + 24 shows in comparison the analysis values of maize leaves of a salt-loaded and an unloaded field; at 23 already with clearly yellowed leaves and salt damage.
+Species 19-24 are non-Chenopodiaceae; 19 and 20 are Sulfate halophytes, withstand some salt.
+The others are Non-halophytes with low salt tolerance.
+23 + 24 show in comparison the analysis values of maize leaves of a salt-loaded and an unloaded field; at 23 already with clearly yellowed leaves and salt damage.

 ◘ Fig. A-24 Color change due to betalain incorporation in Salicornia europaea at the beginning (a, photo: Breckle) with increasing drought and with complete salt accumulation beyond the concentration limit on the recently dried lake bottom of the Aral Sea (b, photo: Wucherer).

 Among the halophytes there are also species provided with salt glands, mostly not succulent.
-These recretohalophytes (► Fig. A-22 X) are species that continuously excrete the salt they ingest, such as Limonium, Reaumuria, Frankenia, Glaux, Spartina, and other halophilous grasses.
+These Recretohalophytes (◘ Fig. A-25 X) are species that continuously excrete the salt they ingest, such as Limonium, Reaumuria, Frankenia, Glaux, Spartina, and other halophilous grasses.
 Salt glands are also present in an important tree, the Tamarisk (Tamarix), which is represented by many species in arid regions.
 When branches of this tree are shaken, salt dust falls from them.
 Since Tamarix excretes mainly NaCl, sulfates predominate in the cell sap and the leaf organs are not succulent.

 Salt excretion is also possible by storage in isolated bladder hairs (Atriplex etc.), which form a coating or can also be shed.
 Salt excretion is also possible by shedding, for example, old leaves rich in salt.
-The latter is also known in facultative halophytes, such as Juncus, where the leaves turn yellow early, or in rosette plants (Limonium etc.), where new leaves are continuously formed.
-In addition to this more auto-ecological characterization of halophytes (◘ Fig. A-25), a distributional ecological characterization of the different halophyte types is also used: Obligate halophytes - facultative halophytes - site-indifferent halophytes - non-halophytes, which of course largely coincides with the auto-ecological typing.
+The latter is also known in Facultative halophytes, such as Juncus, where the leaves turn yellow early, or in rosette plants (Limonium etc.), where new leaves are continuously formed.
+In addition to this more auto-ecological characterization of halophytes (► Fig. A-25), a distributional ecological characterization of the different halophyte types is also used: Obligate halophytes - Facultative halophytes - site-indifferent halophytes - Non-halophytes, which of course largely coincides with the auto-ecological typing.

 Along a salt gradient in the terrain, for example around a salt lake, the halophytes usually occur in a certain zonation.
-On the very inside, stem-succulent euhalophytes predominate, followed by leaf-succulent ones on the outside, then there is often a zone with a particularly large number of recretohalophytes, followed further out by the pseudohalophytes and then on the outside (without salt pollution) the non-halophytes.
-Such a halo-catena is best developed in areas where floristically there are many different halophyte species, as in Central and Central Asia (Breckle 1986, 2002a).
+On the very inside, Stem-succulent euhalophytes predominate, followed by Leaf-succulent ones on the outside, then there is often a zone with a particularly large number of Recretohalophytes, followed further out by the Pseudohalophytes (► Fig. A-25 P) and then on the outside (without salt pollution) the Non-halophytes.
+Such a halo-catena is best developed in areas where floristically there are many different halophyte species, as in Central Asia (Breckle 1986, 2002a).